lbijeau/gemini-training/docs/exercises/02-advanced-prompting/README.md

     ```

 2.  **Use Role-Based Prompting to get a review:**
-    Craft a prompt where you assign Gemini the role of an expert Python developer or performance analyst.
-Ask it to review the `find_common_elements` function and suggest a more efficient implementation.
+    Craft a prompt where you assign Gemini the role of an expert Python developer and ask it to review and improve the `find_common_elements` function.

     **Example Prompt Idea:**
-    ```
+    ```bash
+    gemini "$(cat << 'EOF'
 You are an expert Python developer specializing in code optimization.
-    Review the function `find_common_elements` in the file `practice/user_service.py`.
+Please review the function `find_common_elements` in the file `practice/user_service.py`.

+Your task:
 1. Explain why the current implementation is inefficient.
 2. Suggest a more performant alternative and explain why it's better.
-    3. Replace the existing function with your improved version.
-    ```
-    ```bash
-    gemini refactor --file practice/user_service.py --prompt "$(cat << 'EOF' You are an expert Python developer specializing in code optimization.
-    Review the function `find_common_elements` in the file `practice/user_service.py`.

-    1. Explain why the current implementation is inefficient.
-    2. Suggest a more performant alternative and explain why it's better.
-    3. Replace the existing function with your improved version.
+3. Replace the existing function in `practice/user_service.py` with your improved version, including the explanation as comments within the file.
 EOF
 )"
     ```

 3.  **Review the result.** Gemini should have replaced the nested loop with a more efficient solution (e.g., using sets) and possibly added comments explaining the change, based on your prompt.